The Dueling Loops Videos

-The above diagram is from the first video in the new video series on The Dueling Loops.
-This is a simple model of why there is such strong resistance to solving the sustainability problem.
+The Dueling Loops model explains why there's such strong resistance to solving the sustainability problem and other problems whose solution would benefit the common good.
 The model shows the low leverage point that problem solvers are presently pushing on and why that doesn't work.
-It also shows the high leverage points they must push on instead, and why that is much more likely to solve the systemic change resistance part of the problem.
-The background photo is on Cedar Creek in the Congaree Swamp National Park, US.
+It also shows the high leverage points they must push on instead and why that is much more likely to solve the systemic change resistance part of the problem.
+The video allows you to see how all this works with your own eyes.
+Night will become day.
+The scales will fall from your eyes.
+You will at last be able to clearly see WHY the opposition is winning and WHY popular solutions and grassroots activism are failing.

 "I'd like to order ten more Dueling Loops books.
 I was reading the one you mailed me, and I kept getting all these Ah Ha's.
 I know several professors, managers, and other contacts who I think would love to read this. ...
 It was a real page turner.
 I couldn't put it down, which is not something you can say of typical academic works.
 They tend to be heavy and hard to read.
-By contrast, this was easy to read." - Rhonda Durlacher, Solsberry, Indiana.
+By contrast, this was easy to read." - Rhonda Durlacher, Solsberry, Indiana, US.

 "When I read the Dueling Loops paper, I felt enlightened." - Philip Bangerter, Global Sustainability Director, Hatch, Brisbane, Australia.

 "I discovered your website and The Dueling Loops while doing research for content to drive a major community public radio station initiative on sustainability issues in partnership with the University's Environmental Studies Program.
 [The Dueling Loops are] fascinating, thought provoking and caught my interest as a possible content focus for our campaign.
-Would you be interested in discussing the possibilities?" - Leigh Carrigan, Salt Lake City, Utah.
+Would you be interested in discussing the possibilities?" - Leigh Carrigan, Salt Lake City, Utah, US.

 Are you and your organization ready for a whole new way of thwinking?